-The ones who have been either hired by an organisation overseas or are willing to immigrate to some other country opt this variant of the test.
-In this component, there will be 2 IELTS Writing tasks which have to be solved in 60 minutes.
+The ones who have been either hired by an organisation overseas or are willing to immigrate to some other country opt for this variant of the test.
+In this component, there will be 2 IELTS Writing tasks that have to be solved in 60 minutes.
 Lets us have a look at the types of questions.

-An argument in the form of a question will be given based on a situation and the candidates will have to deliver a response for it by either writing a formal, informal, or a semi-formal letter.
+An argument in the form of a question will be given based on a situation and the candidates will have to deliver a response for it by either writing a formal, informal, or semi-formal letter.
 The word limit for this question is 150 words.
 Applicants must follow the prescribed format of letter writing.